WesleyAdriann/challenge_orbitlabs/README.md

 ## Description

-This is app of todo
+This is solution for orbitlabs challenge.
+The app is for users recommend restaurants.

+Challenge description is located in **./docs/TesteReactNative2020.pdf**

 ## Hierarchy